 In most cases, it isn’t really a huge cause for concern, especially if it happens for only a month or two.
 There are a number of factors that can cause this including stress, changes in diet or exercise.

 However, if it persists for more than a couple months, or your period cease altogether, check in with your doctor.
 If you miss your period, you may be pregnant if you’re sexually active.
-Take a pregnancy test to know for certain, or check with your doctor.
+Take a pregnancy test to know for certain, or schedule an appointment with your doctor.

 The outlook for this condition is good in most cases, although some things like scar tissue in the uterus or PCOS are harder to treat.
 Your doctor will work with you to figure out the underlying cause, and then suggest some treatment options for you.